Children in care

 In general, the various orders involve the child being taken into care by Tusla.
 A supervision order however, involves the child being visited and monitored in their own home by Tusla.
-See "Further information" below for more detail on the various tyes of order.
+See "Types of order" below for more details.

 The court must make all decisions on the basis that the welfare of the child is paramount.
 With this consideration in mind, the court may order that the child be joined as a party to the care proceedings.
 This means that the child has separate legal representation, paid for by Tusla.
 If the child is not a party to the proceedings, the court may appoint a guardian ad litem to speak for the child.
 (A guardian ad litem is an independent person appointed by the court to represent the wishes and interests of a child in specified court proceedings.)

 Assistance for parents of limited capacity

 Parents whose children are the subject of child care proceedings may be entitled to legal aid.
 In certain circumstances, where the parent’s ability to understand the child care proceedings is significantly impaired due to an intellectual disability or a psychological condition, the legal aid solicitor can apply for the appointment of another person, sometimes known as an “advocate”.

 If appointed, the advocate’s main functions will include: